LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Multi Sensor Setup

-In the previouse described scenarios, it is only possible to detect and use sensors that are directly connected to the host (+pc).
+In the previouse described scenarios, only the sensors that are directly connected to the host (+pc) can be detected and used.
-It has the disadvantage that there must always be a physical connection.
+That functionality has the disadvantage that there must always be a physical connection.
-This can make it difficult to install multiple sensors in measurement setups where space or cable routing options are limited.
+Difficulties aries when installing multiple sensors in measurement setups where space or cable routing options are limited.

 Multiple sensor can be connected to any (+pc) which is available on the network.
 This can be a (+sbc) (e.g. a Raspberry Pi).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.

-The *MRPProxy* \ref{MRPlib_Proxy_Module.png} module has been developed to allow forwarding and interaction with several sensors over a network connection using a (+rest) interface.
+The *MRPProxy* chapter \ref{MRPlib_Proxy_Module.png} module has been developed to allow forwarding and interaction with several sensors over a network connection using a (+rest) interface.

 The approach of implementing this via a (+rest) interface also offers the advantage that several measurements or experiments can be recorded at the same time with one remote sensor setup.